 Make Your Jaw Pain & Headaches Stop

-If you wiggle your jaw from side to side, those little joints you feel right next to your ears are your TMJ, or temporomandibular joint.
+If you wiggle your jaw from side to side, those little joints you feel right next to your ears are your TMJ or temporomandibular joint.
 Just like your knees, shoulders, or neck, these joints can sometimes develop strain and tension that leads to stiffness and pain throughout the face and head.
 In addition to affecting the jaw, a TMJ disorder (or TMD) can also lead to chronic migraines!
-At Springhetti Dentistry, our team can provide our patients with the answers and relief they need using proven, non-invasive treatments.
+At Springhetti Dentistry, our team can provide our patients with the answers and relief they need using proven, non-invasive TMJ/TMD therapy in Carmel, IN.
 If you’re ready to make your jaw and head pain finally STOP, contact us today.

 Why Choose Springhetti Dentistry for TMJ/TMD Therapy?

 - Service & Attention That Goes Above & Beyond Other Dentists

 - Committed to Providing Long-Term Solutions

 The source of a TMD is often a misaligned bite, which places excess pressure on the joint and leads to muscle spasms because the TMJ is constantly trying to adjust itself.
 To correct this, Dr. Springhetti can rebalance the bite by replacing any missing teeth, restoring worn down teeth, and slightly reshaping certain teeth to help the upper and lower rows come together properly and comfortably.
 Once this is done, all symptoms should quickly go away.

 Nightguards for Bruxism